DelphiWorlds/MoscoExpert/README.md

 Creates an Assets.car file for deployment to Ad-Hoc or App Store.

+This function has been created specifically to alleviate an issue with [App Store submissions where a 1024 x 1024 icon is not included with the app](https://quality.embarcadero.com/browse/RSP-29692)

+**You will need to create a 1024 x 1024 image for use in the App Store and add it using Deployment Manager**

-To create the file, first deploy the app in Development mode, then use Create Assets.car
+To create the Assets.car file, first deploy the app in **Development** mode (using Project|Deploy), then use the Create Assets.car menu item

 The Assets.car file is based upon the icon and launch images deployed with the app, and the file is placed in the Output Folder specified in the Project Options